tom-b13/schofield/docs/Epic K - API Contract and Versioning.md

 * **E5** When an authoring JSON GET is processed, the system will include domain ETag header(s) only.
 * **E6** When exporting questionnaire CSV, the system will include Questionnaire-ETag in the response without changing the payload.
 * **E7** When returning a screen GET, the system will include screen_view.etag in the body.
+* **E8** When If-Match is missing on an in-scope write route, the system will return 428 Precondition Required with problem code PRE_IF_MATCH_MISSING.
+* **E9** When If-Match does not match on an in-scope write route, the system will return the route’s existing conflict status (409 or 412) with problem code PRE_IF_MATCH_ETAG_MISMATCH.

 ## 2.2.3 State-driven requirements

 * **S1** While authoring routes are in Phase 0, the system will not enforce If-Match preconditions.
 * **S2** While processing placeholders endpoints in Phase 0, the system will emit only the generic ETag header in responses.
 * **S3** While If-None-Match validators are supported on an endpoint, the system will maintain the current 304 behaviour unchanged.
+* **S4** While processing read (GET) endpoints, the system will bypass the precondition guard.

 ## 2.2.4 Optional-feature requirements

 * **O1** Where wildcard If-Match "*" is accepted by a route, the system will treat it as a resource-exists precondition.
 * **O2** Where multiple resource scopes are affected by a mutation, the system will emit domain ETag headers for each affected scope present in the response.
 * **O3** Where both a domain ETag header and a body mirror are present for screens, the system will treat the header value as authoritative.
 * **O4** Where document reorder diagnostics are supported, the system will include existing diagnostic headers unchanged in corresponding responses.
+* **O5** Where token normalisation occurs on document reorder failures, the system will include X-If-Match-Normalized alongside diagnostic headers.

 ## 2.2.5 Unwanted-behaviour requirements

 * **N1** If all provided If-Match tokens are invalid after normalisation, the system will treat the request as a precondition mismatch.
 * **N2** If a non-matching If-Match token is supplied on answers routes, the system will respond 409 without mutating state.
 * **N3** If a non-matching If-Match token is supplied on document routes, the system will respond 412 without mutating state.